“We need to be more creative and innovative in increasing membership”-Amb. Solomon Rutega

 We will strive to open new markets for African coffees.
 For example, China, with the second-largest economy in the world and a population of 1.4 billion, has a low per capita coffee consumption of 5 cups per year.
 However, coffee consumption is growing at 15% annually, presenting a significant opportunity for African coffees.

-We will ensure aggressive promotion of coffees from IACO Member States and support African producers in establishing new partnerships and accessing markets in these regions.
+We will ensure aggressive promotion of coffees from IACO Member States and support African producers in establishing new partnerships and accessing emerging markets in all regions.

 Research and other tasks may be part of your responsibilities.
 What does your organization focus on in terms of coffee-related research?